Rouquier's conjecture and diagrammatic algebra: The structure of the categories

 \subsection{Decategorification}

 With this cellular basis in hand, we can extend all the results showing how quiver Schur algebras categorify Fock spaces to this more general case.

 For our purposes, the {\bf Fock space $\mathbf{F}_\vartheta$ of level $\ell$} is the $\C[q,q^{-1}]$ module freely spanned by $\ell$-multipartitions.
 For each multi-partition $\xi$, we denote the corresponding vector $u_\xi$.
+When our weighting is Uglov, we will also use the notation $\mathbf{F}_\Bs$.
 Now, we choose weighting for our partitions; as before, this corresponds to choosing a weighting on $U_{\Bw}$, with all edges in the cycle given weight $\ck$, and an ordering on the new edges (which is arbitrary), to put them in bijection with the constituents of the multipartition.